 You can deploy Altostra projects multiple times to multiple environments, by creating a new unique stack each time you deploy.

 Every stack is self-contained, has its own events-history, and is mapped 1-to-1 to a cloud account stack.
 All stack resources are deployed together and removed together; they all share the same stack configuration.

 Creating a stack means that you deploy a fresh and unique stack of your project to the cloud.
 All resources are created from scratch, and all tables and buckets are empty.

 Updating a stack means that you push changes to an existing stack of your project to the cloud.
 The resources already exist and are updated as needed to fit the changes.

-Use cases for instances
+Use cases for stacks

-If you're using the Branch Deployments strategy with Git, deploy each branch as a separate instance in Altostra as part of a CI/CD pipeline.
+If you're using the Branch Deployments strategy with Git, deploy each branch as a separate stack in Altostra as part of a CI/CD pipeline.
 That way, developers can test their work in parallel without interfering with each other.